casinthecloud/java-jasig-cas-client-demo/README.md

 and the following service:

-- Service url: 'http://localhost:8080/protected/*' as an 'Ant pattern'
+- *Pattern that matches the url of the service* : 'http://localhost:8080/protected/*' as an 'Ant pattern'
-- 'Call from the browser to the specific application url for logout: http://localhost:8080/logout.jsp'.
+- 'Call from the browser to the specific application url for logout: http://localhost:8080/logout.jsp'
+- *Returned attribute(s)* : 'all the attributes'.

 ==